 *Please note that while playwrights can submit to both the Writing Fellowship and Scratchpad Series with a single application, or choose to submit to just one program, we accept only ONE script total, per playwright, per season.

-The Writing Fellowship is at the heart of what we do: helping writers write.
-Four early-career playwrights receive nine months of resources, readings and feedback designed to help them reach their professional and artistic goals.
+The Playwrights Realm Writing Fellowship Program awards four early-career playwrights with nine months of resources, workshops and feedback designed to help them reach their professional and artistic goals.
 Over the course of the season, Fellows develop a single new play.
 Monthly group meetings provide a collaborative, energizing space for writers to share and refine their work.
-One-on-one meetings with The Realm’s artistic staff support each writer’s specific artistic process.
-Fellows work with a director, design consultant, and actors over the course of two readings to see their work come to life.
-Professional development resources are also integral to the program and are tailored to meet the needs of each Writing Fellow.
+One-on-one meetings with The Realm's artistic staff support each writer's specific artistic process.
+Fellows work with a director, design consultants, and actors over the course of two readings to see their work come to life.
+Professional development resources are also an integral part of the program and are tailored to the individual group of Writing Fellows.
 Mentor opportunities, meet-and-greets, and professional seminars are designed to shed light on the business of theatre, and empower the Fellows to be active, informed participants in their own careers.
-The culminating event of the program is our INK’D Festival, which features a public reading of each Fellow’s play.
+The culminating event of the program is our INK’D Festival, which features a public reading of each Fellow's play.